What is Aprodine?

-Avoid using Aprodine with other drugs that cause drowsiness or slow your breathing (such as opioid medicine, a muscle relaxer, or medicine for anxiety or seizures).
-Ask a doctor or pharmacist before using any other medication, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible drug interactions are listed in this medication guide.
+Ask a doctor or pharmacist before using other medicines that can cause drowsiness (such as opioid medication, sleep medicine, a muscle relaxer, or medicine for anxiety or seizures).
+Not all possible interactions are listed here.

 More about Aprodine (pseudoephedrine / triprolidine)